1. Cycling through the City

 Visiting the Old Town

 The city of Niigata is divided into two parts by Shinano River, the longest river in Japan.
 The district between Shinano River and Niigata Station is called the new town while the north side of the river is the old town.
-For a grand view of both areas, it is recommended that you cycle on the Bandai Bridge, which serves to connect the two towns.
+For a grand view of both areas, cycle across the Bandai Bridge, which connects the two towns.

 The traditional style shopping arcade called Honchoshimo Market, and the Furumachi entertainment district are two popular attractions in Niigata’s old town.
 Although Kyoto’s Gion and Tokyo’s Shimbashi are two prominent geisha districts, Furumachi is home to Niigata’s geigi, a local word for geisha.
 Furumachi still retains an atmosphere reminiscent of a bygone era where visitors can enjoy geigi shows in restaurants and hundred-year-old establishments.
 If you’re lucky, you might even catch a glimpse of geigi strolling the streets.